angwanqi/logistics_analysis/README.md

 ## Data
 - SLA Matrix.xlsx - This contains the SLA for each pickup-destination pair
 - delivery_orders_march.csv - This contains the all devlivery orders data to be used in the exercise
+- submission.csv - This contains the results from the analysis for submission

+As the data files are too large, you can find them at this link [here](https://drive.google.com/drive/folders/16pfgBcyqLTppt1nanL49Q-93-Gr_BNQd?usp=sharing)